keredson/gnomecast/README.md

 $ pip3 install gnomecast
 ```

-If installing in a `mkvirtualenv`, make sure you include the `--system-site-packages` parameter to get the GTK bindings.
+If installing in a `mkvirtualenv` built virtual environment, make sure you include the `--system-site-packages` parameter to get the GTK bindings.

 Run
 ---